validmeasures/validmeasures.github.io/_posts/2012-11-30-defaulters.md

   * Provide recommendations based on findings to reduce defaulting

 ## Methodology
 The investigator applied SQUEAC as the main investigative framework.
-As such, the approach was semi-quantitative in nature and utilised existing and available datasets and information on defaulting from which to build upon furhter investigation.
+As such, the approach was semi-quantitative in nature and utilised existing and available datasets and information on defaulting from which to build upon further investigation.
 Specifically, the investigator used the following available datasets / information:

   * SQUEAC investigation 2010[^1]